Updated: Jan 20

 On What NOT to Spend Money

-Business model - first of all, you need to understand why, what, to whom, and what your venture looks like.
-For this purpose, use Lean Canvas (a business canvas model), which is a completely free tool, and see a complete picture of your venture.
+Business model — first, you need to understand why, what, to whom, and what your venture looks like.
+For this purpose, use Lean Canvas (a business canvas model), a free tool, and see a complete picture of your venture.
 Throughout the venture’s life cycle, keep updating the table and adapting it to the changing reality, so that you can give informed business answers to yourself and potential investors (who you can be sure will cross-examine you).

-Meetings - You'd be surprised, but here the Corona Virus really did entrepreneurs a favor.
-Nowadays, you are being spared of renting an expensive office for business meetings, since most of them were transferred to Zoom or Google Meet, and the basic meeting feature you need you get for free (and between us, that’s all you really need).
+Meetings — You’d be surprised, but here the Corona Virus did entrepreneurs a favor.
+Nowadays, you are being spared renting an expensive office for business meetings, since most of them were transferred to Zoom or Google Meet, and the basic meeting feature you need you to get for free (and between us, that’s all you need).
 And how do you set up free appointments in style?
-There are simple schedule programs to use like Calendly that will not only save you money but also time trying to coordinate suitable times.
+There are simple schedule programs to use like Calendly or Zcal that will not only save you money but also time trying to coordinate suitable times.

-Task Management - for each area of your startup company, it is recommended that you build a dedicated folder in your drive that you’ll be able to share online with consultants and partners, as well as a dedicated tool for managing projects on neat dashboards.
-I personally use Trello's amazing tools for free, and you can find more effective tools here.
+Task Management — for each area of your startup company, it is recommended that you build a dedicated folder in your drive that you’ll be able to share online with consultants and partners, as well as a dedicated tool for managing projects on neat dashboards.
+I use either monday.com or Trello‘s amazing tools for free, and you can find more effective tools here.

 2. Product Management